Florida State Road 9: State Road 9A (Jacksonville)

 State Road 9A (SR 9A) is a state road in Jacksonville, Florida.
 It is the FDOT designation of Interstate 295.
 The freeway, divided into the East Beltway and the West Beltway, circles the Jacksonville metropolitan area.

 State Road 9A (Miami)

 State Road 9A (SR 9A) is a state road in Miami-Dade County.
 It is the FDOT designation of Interstate 95 from its junction with SR 9 in North Miami Beach to the freeway's southern terminus at US 1.

 State Road 9B

 State Road 9B is a freeway that runs between Duval County and St. Johns County.
 It connects the southeastern corner of Interstate 295 with CR 2209 in St. Johns County, crossing over I-95 and US 1 in the process.
 The freeway from I-95 to I-295 is expected to be signed as Interstate 795.

+State Road 961

+State Road 961, known as Southwest 4th Avenue, is a short, one-way southbound connector street located between the separated east and west rights-of-way of Tamiami Trail (US 41/SR 90).
+The street facilitates I-95 (SR 9A) exit 1B allowing motorists to enter or exit the interstate from either direction.
+The exit ramp is located at the northern terminus of SR 961, with the entrance ramp located at the southern terminus.
+The road runs for 0.068 mi.